-• One directory file per backup.
+One directory file per backup.
 A directory file lists all caches and all cache objects contained in the backup.
-The format of the file name is CBmmddyyyy_nn.DIR, where mmddyyyy is the date of the backup and nn is the number of times the cache backup has been run in a particular day.
+The format of the file name is CBmmddyyyy\nn.DIR, where mmddyyyy is the date of the backup and nn is the number of times the cache backup has been run in a particular day.

 - One data file per backed-up cache.
-The format of the file name is CBmmddyyyy_nn.<cache_id>, where mmddyyyy is the date of the backup, nn is the number of times the cache backup has been run in a particular day, and <cache_id> is the cache identifier. - One log file containing entries for the cache backup activity.
-The format of the log file name is CBmmddyyyy_nn.log, where mmddyyyy is the date of the backup and nn is the number of times the cache backup has been attempted in a particular day.
+The format of the file name is CBmmddyyyy\nn. cache\id>, where mmddyyyy is the date of the backup, nn is the number of times the cache backup has been run in a particular day, and <cache\id> is the cache identifier. - One log file containing entries for the cache backup activity.
+The format of the log file name is CBmmddyyyy\nn.log, where mmddyyyy is the date of the backup and nn is the number of times the cache backup has been attempted in a particular day.
 The log file is always written to disk.

-Backups from the Cache Export/Import Program are compatible with cache backups performed using CSM_exim.
-See the "Commands" chapter of your System Administrator's Handbook for instructions on using CSM_exim to back up and restore cache.
+Backups from the Cache Export/Import Program are compatible with cache backups performed using CSM\exim.
+See the "Commands" chapter of your System Administrator's Handbook for instructions on using CSM\exim to back up and restore cache.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.

-Note Cache Backup does not allow you to back up fast batch objects in page_cache.
+Cache Backup does not allow you to back up fast batch objects in page\cache.
 Cache Backup can see fast batch objects, but does not select them for export.
 If you are scheduling a back up of COLD objects only, the Objects scheduled so far value will read 0 because COLD always uses fast batch committal.
 All other locked objects in the cache are selectable and can be backed up.
-Cache Backup also exports all items in BES cache and imports them, but it skips all fast batch objects in the page_cache.
+Cache Backup also exports all items in BES cache and imports them, but it skips all fast batch objects in the page\cache.

-Fast batch objects are always seen as objects in page_cache starting with ID number 416000000.
-Cache Backup does not select any object with an ID greater than or equal to 416000000.
-COLD objects will create temporary objects in page_cache with these numbers, plus any jobs that use the fast batch feature.
-To get around this issue, enable the Fast Batch Breakup feature on the System Application Services tab of fn_edit.
-After this feature is enabled, all new fast batch objects can be selected by Cache Backup, because Fast Batch Breakup makes these objects appear in the page_cache with the assigned doc_id rather than the temporary fast batch ID.
+Fast batch objects are always seen as objects in page\cache starting with ID number 4160000000.
+Cache Backup does not select any object with an ID greater than or equal to 4160000000.
+COLD objects will create temporary objects in page\cache with these numbers, plus any jobs that use the fast batch feature.
+To get around this issue, enable the Fast Batch Breakup feature on the System Application Services tab of fn\edit.
+After this feature is enabled, all new fast batch objects can be selected by Cache Backup, because Fast Batch Breakup makes these objects appear in the page\cache with the assigned doc\id rather than the temporary fast batch ID.

 For more information on the fast batch feature, see Committal in the Image Services System Administrator's Handbook.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.